Art in Nazi Germany: Musicologists of Nazi Germany

-Composers, librettists, educators, critics, and especially musicologists, through their public statements, intellectual writings, and journals contributed to the justification of a totalitarian blueprint to be implanted through nazification.
-All music was then composed for the occasions of Nazi pageantries, rallies, and conventions.
-Composers dedicated so called 'consecration fanfares,' inaugurations fanfares and flag songs to the Fuhrer.
-When the Fuhrer assumed power the Nazi revolution was immediately expressed in musicological journalism.
-Certain progressive journalism pertaining to modern music was purged.
-Journals that had been sympathetic to the ‘German viewpoint,’ entrenched in Wagnerian ideals, like the Zeitschrift für Musik and Die Musik, showed confidence in the new regime and affirmed the process of intertwining government policies with music.
-Joseph Goebbels used the Völkischer Beobachter, a journal that was disseminated to the general public in addition to elites and party officials, as an organ of Reich Culture.
-By the end of the 1930s the Mitteilungen der Reichsmusikkammer became another prominent journal that reflected the music policy, organizational and personnel changes in musical institutions.
+Composers, librettists, educators, critics, and especially musicologists, through their public statements, intellectual writings, and journals, contributed to the justification of a totalitarian blueprint to be implanted through Nazification.
+All music was then composed for Nazi pageants, rallies, and conventions.
+Composers dedicated so-called 'consecration fanfares,' inauguration fanfares, and flag songs to Hitler.
+When Hitler assumed power, the Nazi revolution was immediately expressed in musicological journalism.
+Certain progressive journalism on modern music was purged.
+Journals that had been sympathetic to the 'German viewpoint', entrenched in Wagnerian ideals, like the Zeitschrift für Musik and Die Musik, showed confidence in the new regime and affirmed the process of intertwining government policies with music.
+Joseph Goebbels used the Völkischer Beobachter, a journal distributed to the general public as well as to elites and party officials, as an organ of Reich Culture.
+By the end of the 1930s, the Mitteilungen der Reichsmusikkammer had become another prominent journal that reflected the music policy, organizational, and personnel changes within musical institutions.

 In the early years of Nazi rule, the musicologists and musicians redirected the orientation of music, defining what was "German Music" and what was not.
 Nazi ideology was applied to the evaluation of musicians for hero status; musicians defined in the new German musical era were given titles of prophets, while their accomplishments and deeds were seen as direct accomplishments of the Nazi regime.
-The contribution of German musicologists led to the justification of Nazi power and a new German music culture in whole.
-The musicologists defined the greater German values that musicians would have to identify with, because their duty was to integrate music and Nazism in way that made them look inseparable.
-Nazi myth making and ideology was forced upon the new musical path of Germany rather than truly embedded in the rhetoric of German music.
+The contribution of German musicologists led to the justification of Nazi power and a new German music culture as a whole.
+The musicologists defined the greater German values that musicians would have to identify with, because their duty was to integrate music and Nazism in a way that made them look inseparable.
+Nazi myth-making and ideology were forced upon the new musical path of Germany rather than truly embedded in the rhetoric of German music.